What Is Relationship Selling and How to Use It to Close More B2B Deals

 Just take a look at our Outbound Outliers and ready to go templates.
 Win-win strategy generating leads for our customers, our partners and us!

-d.
-Hybrid sales-led + product-led tactics
+4. Hybrid sales-led + product-led tactics

-You let prospects play with your product at their own pace, but when they show signs they’re serious, like inviting teammates or hitting usage milestones, you jump in with personalized, helpful outreach.
+This is where product-led growth meets real human connection.
+You let prospects explore your product at their own pace — but when they show serious intent signals (inviting teammates, hitting usage milestones, enabling key integrations), you step in with personalized, timely outreach.

-How to properly implement this:
+How to implement this properly

-A founder signs up, invites their CS team, and pokes around the dashboard.
+A founder signs up, invites their CS team, and starts poking around the dashboard.
+A few hours later, they get a Loom from your AE:

-Best channels to build and scale B2B relationships in 2025
+Best channels to build and scale B2B relationships in 2026

 1. LinkedIn

-How to use LinkedIn to show up without transactional selling
+How to use LinkedIn without transactional selling

 How to send LinkedIn DMs that get responses